 It has been a painstaking process at times, but now that these historic gardens have been effectively rewilded, they can become a model for garden rewilding, wildlife gardening techniques and biodiversity at scale.
 After all, there are over a billion gardens worldwide.

-If you would like to learn more about wildlife gardening and how to rewild your garden pre-book a Garden Safari or sign up for DSP’s Wildlife Gardening Workshop.
+If you would like to learn more about wildlife gardening and how to rewild your garden pre-book a Garden Safari.
 Alternatively learn from the comfort of your home – subscribe to DSP Online.